survivejs/react-book/manuscript/05_react_and_flux.md

 ### Which Flux Implementation to Use?

-The library situation keeps on changing constantly.
+The library situation is constantly changing.
 There is no single right way to interpret the architecture.
-You will find implementations fitting for different tastes. [voronianski/flux-comparison](https://github.com/voronianski/flux-comparison) provides a nice comparison between some of the more popular ones.
+You will find implementations that fit different tastes. [voronianski/flux-comparison](https://github.com/voronianski/flux-comparison) provides a nice comparison between some of the more popular ones.

 When choosing a library it comes down to your own personal preferences.
-You will have to consider factors such as API, features, documentation and support.
+You will have to consider factors such as API, features, documentation, and support.
 Starting with one of the more popular alternatives can be a good idea.
-As you begin to understand the architecture you are able to make choices that serve you better.
+As you begin to understand the architecture, you are able to make choices that serve you better.

 ## Porting to Alt